pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 A _conversation_ is mundane and informal.
 It's small-talk and there is no definite point.
 It can happen anywhere, anytime, there is no specific pattern.

-An _information_ is very formal.
-It goes only one way, from the one who knows to the one who does not know.
+An _information_ is formal.
+It goes one way, from the one who knows to the one who does not know.
 The boundaries are clear.
 Think of the flight speech about exits in planes.